Dirk1980ac/homelab-ci/README.md

 ## Projects

-For now I only use this CI for some of my experimental prjects using bootc technology with Frdora Linux.
+For now I only use this CI for some of my experimental projects using bootc technology with Frdora Linux.

 ## Details